What is Anthropology

 Archaeologists, long interested in the classical societies of Greece, Rome, and Egypt, have extended their studies in two directions--backward some 3 million years to the bones and stone tools of our protohuman ancestors, and forward to the reconstruction of lifeways and communities of 19th-century America.
 Regarding the latter, many archaeologists work in the growing field of cultural resource management, to help federal, state, and local governments preserve our nation's architectural, historical, and cultural heritage.

-Biological (or physical) anthropology looks at Homo sapiens as a genus and species, tracing their biological origins, evolutionary development, and genetic diversity.
+Biological (or physical) anthropology looks at Homo sapiens as a genus and species, tracing its biological origins, evolutionary development, and genetic diversity.
 Biological anthropologists study the biocultural prehistory of Homo to understand human nature and, ultimately, the evolution of the brain and nervous system itself.
+Some biological anthropologists observe other primate species to better understand human history and the similarities and differences between us and our nearest relatives.
+Others reconstruct the history of human populations, such as changes over time in health, mortality, and reproductive behavior.
+Still others study living people, seeking solutions to contemporary problems such as obesity and diabetes, or unequal access to health care.